How to make your workplace benefits package work for all employees

 A stocks and shares ISA works well for some

-Plus, if you add a stocks and shares ISA to your employee benefits package, your employees will benefit from a group charge.
+If you add a stocks and shares ISA to your employee benefits package, your employees will benefit from a group charge.
 This is likely to be lower than individual ISA charges.

 A cash ISA can double as an emergency fund

 It’s a good idea for everyone to build up a pot of money for emergencies, particularly lower-paid workers.
-These are the people who may not usually have spare cash to deal with the occasional curve ball life throws at us all.
+These are the people who may not have spare cash to deal with the occasional curve ball life throws at us all.

 Help your employees feel more financially secure

-And a happy, healthy workforce is good for you, your employees and your business.
+Improved financial health is good for you, your employees and your business.